nicholasly/HDP-Net/README.md

 Run the python file <code>HDP-Net_test.py</code> with the code like <code>python HDP-Net_test.py img/*.jpg</code> in command.

 # Datasets
 We also provide the [datasets](https://pan.baidu.com/s/1cY8O5H8EYIwetPdb6xdupA) adopted in the work: Haze-Free, NightHaze-1, NightHaze-2, YellowHaze-1 and YellowHaze-2.
 Due to the limited capability of building datasets, these datasets are merely provided as reference.
 The initial size of images is not 128 x 128 but they are downsampled to smaller resolution before training.
-Dehazing effects may vary when a different dataset is trainedIf you have any question, please contact us and we are willing to answer.
+Dehazing effects may vary when a different dataset is trained.
+If you have any question, please contact us and we are willing to answer.

 # Citation